ninatodic/proshop-test-automation/README.md

 ## Config file

-In config file set browser, directory and file.
+In config file set browser, suite and spec.

 Supported browser chrome and firefox.

-If directory and file are not set, all tests will run.
+If suite and spec are not set, all tests will run.
-To run api tests set directory to api.
+To run api tests set suite to api.
-To run ui tests set directory to ui.
+To run ui tests set suite to ui.
-To run single spec set directory and file name
+To run single spec set suite and spec name

 ## Run tests